New York 1-Day Fishing License: Cost, Rules, and How to Buy

 Resident Veterans (≥40% SRD) Reduced/Free Proof of disability required

-You should carry ID or documentation for status-based exemptions.
-Reduced-fee and free options are precise, conditional, and enforceable; follow seasons, catch limits, and clinic rules to remain compliant.
+Carry ID or documentation for any status-based exemption.
+Reduced-fee and free options are conditional and enforceable; follow all seasons, catch limits, and clinic rules to stay compliant.

 Frequently Asked Questions